A brief history of Investec

 1988In a major restructuring, Investec Bank Limited, later Group Limited (“IGL”) listed.
 This listing placed control of the Group in the hands of Investec management and staff.

-1990Investec acquisitions included property management company I. Kuper & Company (Pty) Limited, Corporate Merchant Bank Limited (formerly Hill Samuel Merchant Bank Limited) and trade finance company Reichmans Limited.
+1990Investec acquisition included property management company I. Kuper & Company (Pty) Limited, Corporate Merchant Bank Limited (formerly Hill Samuel Merchant Bank Limited).

 1991Investec forged a strategic alliance with life assurance company Fedsure Holdings Limited, through the creation of significant cross-shareholdings.
 This alliance resulted in an increase in the capital and extension of the range of financial products and services of both groups